 IAMS ProActive Health Smart Puppy

 The IAMS dry dog food is a veterinarian recommended puppy food developed for medium breed puppies.
-IAMS take pride that this food uses real chicken, wholesome grains, beet pulp and contains no wheat, soy or artificial preservatives.
+IAMS takes pride that this food uses real chicken, wholesome grains, beet pulp and contains no wheat, soy, or artificial preservatives.

-When a puppy transistions from their mothers milk to dry dog food, many nutrients are lost.
-However, the IAMS formula includes 22 key nutrients found from in a mothers milk and the first ingredient is real farm raised chicken.
-It truly is a premium puppy dog food up to the age of 1 years old.
+When a puppy transitions from their mother’s milk to dry dog food, many nutrients are lost.
+However, the IAMS formula includes 22 key nutrients found form in a mother’s milk and the first ingredient is real farm-raised chicken.
+It truly is a premium puppy dog food up to the age of 1 year old.

 The benefits of feeding your puppy IAMS Proactive are: